Accommodation in Guildford

 Guilden Village

-Guilden Village, in Stoke Park, offers a fabulous mixture of studios and ensuites located next to the scenic Stoke Park.
-This stunning space was designed and created by Future Generation as the perfect home away from home for students who want a collegiate lifestyle with an exceptional experience amongst a strong community.
+Guilden Village, in Stoke Park, offers a fabulous mixture of studios and en suites located next to the scenic Stoke Park.
+This stunning space was designed and created as the perfect home away from home for students who want a collegiate lifestyle with an exceptional experience amongst a strong community.

-Visit thier website for special limited time offers on cashback, deposits and booking flexibility!
+Visit the website for special limited time offers on cashback, deposits and booking flexibility!

 FOR: Students aged 16+